-“Oh, no, my dear boy, you’ve only rounded first base with that ball-player.
-She wants more of you.
+“Oh, no, my dear boy, that was only a snog.
+You’ve barely scored a try against that rugby player.
+That manky mink wants more of you.
 Trust me.”

-“Keep in mind, Fielding,” Robin said seriously, “she’s still a powerful woman with connections, despite her private desires.
+“Keep in mind, Fielding,” Robin’s tone turned serious, “she’s still a powerful woman with connections, despite her private desires.
 She has her hands in a lot of biscuit tins, and you don’t want that hand in yours.
 If she wants to uncover who you really are, she’ll find it.
 My suggestion is to play along.”

 “What have you gotten me into?”
-I said desperately, while putting my hand over my brow and looking downward.
+I desperately asked, while putting my hand over my brow and looking downward.
 “I don’t need wealthy psychos mutilating me.”

-“Trust me,” Robin said calmly.
-“You won’t get mutilated.
+“Trust me,” Robin exuded a calm presence “You won’t get mutilated.
 If it makes you feel any better, I’ll be nearby.”

-He looked at me with a reassuring smile.
+He inspected me with a reassuring smile.
 “You didn’t know it, but I’ve been there the whole time.”

-Robin stepped forward and put his fingers over my lips.
-“Shush.
+Robin held his palm in the air.
+“Stop.
 Now, go to your office and review those financial records from Bradford and Bingley.”
 He raised one eyebrow.
 “I’ll call you if something is up.”

 Was I becoming like her?

-My heart pounded, my palms sweated profusely, and for a moment I felt a panic and thought I might walk out of here right now and give it all up.
+My heart pounded, my palms sweated, and for a moment I felt a panic and thought I might walk out of here right now and give it all up.

 Why am I doing this?
 Maybe it won’t ring.
 She figured me out.
 It’s too risky for her.